cltomiyama/MentalHealthSurvey_analysis/analysis/README.md

 **Conclusion:**

-Based of from the analysis carried out obove it is fair two say that the biggest factors that affect there being a consequence on an employees mental health are, companies that do not allow there employees to work remotly, do not give a chance to employees to go on work and being in a wellness program.
+Based of from the analysis carried out obove it is fair two say that the biggest factors that affect there being a consequence on an employees mental health are, companies that do not allow there employees to work remotly, do not give a chance to employees to go on work leave and being in a wellness program.
 Other more note worthy factors that are worth considereing is age and propably number of employees.
 Although as portrayed earlier in the research that has been carried out having a greater or lower number emplyees reveals an insufficient amount of information of weather an employees is likely to develop mental health problems.
 Being in a well ness program definely looks to have the most effect on employeees developing mental healh problems since the gets what ever support he needs buy talking about any mental health problems throught the program.
 Bassed of from this conclusion obtained from this analyais that has been carried out companies should be aware that having well ness programs from employees is essential for there mental health and well being.

 ## Gale